If you would like a printed version of this commentary, check out The Grace Bible series.

 (c) Believe in the name of the Son of God; see entry for 1 John 3:23.

 (d) So that you may know.
-John wrote his Gospel account so that you might believe in Jesus (John 20:31), but here he is addressing those who already believe.
-“You who believe.”
-His purpose here is to assure you that you have eternal life.
-If you believe in Jesus, you need have no doubts about your salvation.
+If you believe in Jesus, you should have no doubts about your salvation.
 Your salvation is as secure as God’s promises and as solid as his word.

 (e) Eternal life; see entry for 1 John 1:2.